 Through key partnerships, keystone grants, small grants and emergency funds, we are able to support a diverse range of needs and initiatives in research, conservation and education.
-In addition to supporting projects all over the world, we have four research and education centres.
+In addition to supporting projects all over the world, we have three research and education centres.

 What follows is not an exhaustive list, but just some of the many highlights that we are proud to have supported.
 To see a complete list of our funded projects, visit our Project pages.